github/codeql/docs/codeql/ql-language-reference/signatures.rst

 Module signatures
 =================

-Module signatures declare module parameters that are to be substituted with modules at module instantiation.
+Module signatures declare module parameters that will be substituted with modules when the module is instantiated.
 Module signatures specify a collection of types and predicates that a module needs to contain under given names and matching given signatures.